 From connections we meet the absolutely essential with the two HDMI standard at once to have MHL connectivity and one VGA port so that it can connect analogue computer.

 The size of the tw5650 moves to the upper limits of the small category, as well as its weight at 3.5 kg.
-To get an idea the photo below hang out with a JVC projector (in which you will not only kontraristoyn in size… 🙂 )
+To get an idea the photo below hang out with a JVC projector (will be compared not only to the greatness below 🙂 )

-In this review I will begin the measurements first because my question was quite long, I do not hide it, but let us not delay any longer and we go to xeskoyriasoyme the instruments…
+In this review i will begin the measurements first because my question was quite long, I do not hide it, but let us not delay any longer and let the instruments talk… 🙂

-The tw5650 was erected makeshiftly, we created a frame of about 80 inches, parataxame the measuring instruments and we started…
+The TW5650 was erected makeshiftly, we created a frame of about 80 inches, put the measuring instruments and we started…

 In cinema mode with factory default settings The tw5650 gave the following measurements to RGB and gamma